What you'll need to make a claim

 If you’re applying online, each attachment needs to be under 5MB.

 If you’re applying by paper form, you need to give us 3 copies of the form and any other documents.

 Amount you’re claiming

-The Disputes Tribunal usually can’t deal with claims above $15,000.
-However, if both you and the respondent agree, this can be raised to $20,000.
+The Disputes Tribunal usually can’t deal with claims up to $30,000.